Kingxukai/linux/Documentation/driver-api/dpll.rst

   ============================ =============================================

-Child pin of MUX-type pin is not capable of automatic input pin selection, in order to configure active input of a MUX-type pin, the user needs to request desired pin state of the child pin on the parent pin, as described in the ``MUX-type pins`` chapter.
+Child pin of MUX-type pin is not capable of automatic input pin selection, in order to configure active input of a MUX-type pin, the woke user needs to request desired pin state of the woke child pin on the woke parent pin, as described in the woke ``MUX-type pins`` chapter.

 Phase offset measurement and adjustment
 ========================================